kamclean/collaborator/vignettes/vignette_user_1_explore.md

 ### a). `$forms_na`

-The unallocation of form rights is a possible error during automatic assignment of user rights. **In this case these users will have view and edit rights to all forms (within their DAG) on the REDCap project**.
+Unallocated form rights is a possible error during automatic assignment of user rights. **In this case these users will have view and edit rights to all forms (within their DAG) on the REDCap project**.

 -   The `$forms_na` output will highlight the individual users currently on REDCap with NA recorded for their form rights (e.g. ability to